ome/bioformats/docs/sphinx/formats/cellsens-vsi.rst

 We currently have:

 * a few example datasets
+* a VSI specification document (v1.6, 2012 November 27, in PDF)
+* a VSI specification document (v1.3, 2010 February 5, in PDF)

 We would like to have:

-* an official specification document

 **Ratings**